Michael Harris II Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- Harris II is batting .221 with seven doubles, five home runs and 12 walks.
+- Harris II is hitting .222 with seven doubles, five home runs and 12 walks.

-- Harris II has reached base via a hit in 24 games this year (of 46 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.